 Retirement investment: How to invest in real estate for retirement?

 1. Selling your home

-If you don’t have any savings for retirement but you do own a house.
-In that case, you can use your home equity for retirement income.
+If you don’t have any savings for retirement but do own a house, you can use your home equity for retirement income.
 You can rent out a part of your home such as your garage to generate income and still use the rest of your home.

 Reverse mortgages are a special type of home equity loan that allows a homeowner who is above 62 years old to borrow against their home.
 These loans are not repaid until the homeowner gives up the residence.
 Also, the loan amount is disbursed in monthly payments making it a suitable option for retirement.

 Downsizing is another efficient way to turn home equity into cash by selling your home and relocating to a smaller house that has lesser expenses.
 In case of early retirement, you should reinvest the money in other assets or dividend-producing investments to keep the retirement income steady for the long term.